To assess and improve the nutritional value of our products, we use the

 We make limited use of sweeteners to reduce sugar and to provide a sweet taste, for example in beverages, without compromising product quality, regulatory compliance or consumer preferences.

-NUTRITIOUS AND DELICIOUS: We are committed to continually improving the nutritional profile of our products while ensuring they remain pleasurable to eat.
+NUTRITIOUS AND DELICIOUS: We are committed to continually improving the nutritional profile of our products.

 Sodium is a component of many elements found in the food we eat.
 The primary source of sodium in our diet is salt.
 Epidemiological studies have linked excessive sodium (or salt) consumption with high blood pressure, and there is scientific evidence at the population level that lowering blood pressure by reducing sodium (or salt) intake can reduce the risk of premature death due to cardiovascular disease and stroke, as well as kidney disease.